Episode 5 – Externalities – The Economic Lowdown Video Series

 Government can encourage positive externalities by subsidizing goods and services that generate spillover benefits.

-Tags: 6-8, 9-12, AP, Benefits, Civics/Government, College, Cost, Economic Lowdown Video, Externalities, General Audience/Consumers, Human Capital, Investment in Human Capital, Market Price, Multimedia, Supply and Demand, Taxes, Videocast
+Tags: 6-8, 9-12, AP, Civics/Government, College, Demand, Economic Lowdown Video, General Audience/Consumers, Human Capital, Market Equilibrium, Multimedia, Role of Government, Supply, Taxes, Videocast